Diversity and inclusion

 When it comes to people, our objective is very clear: we want to recruit, retain and develop the very best, and that means getting the right mix of people too.

-At MITIE, we’re committed to the concept that diversity of skills and thinking, as well as diversity of background, gender, ethnicity and disability will set us apart from our competitors, by giving us a sharp and sustainable understanding of the markets in which we operate.
+At Mitie, we’re committed to the concept that diversity of skills and thinking, as well as diversity of sexual orientation, gender identity, ethnicity, disability, or any other aspect of diversity, will set us apart from our competitors.
 After all, we can only give clients the best service if we have the very best people on the case; and that means people with a wide range of skills and backgrounds.

 So how do we make sure this thinking is embedded in our business?